amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

   * [SU] `"File Name Base`" [string]

+  * [U] `"File Name Digits`" [int] specify the number of digits that should be appended to the file name for the cycle number.

   * [SU] `"Cycle Macro`" [string] can accept label of user-defined Cycle Macro (see above)

+Notes:

+[U] if only `"File Name Base`" and optionally `"File Name Digits`" are specified then only one checkpoint is written at the end of the simulation.

 Example: